mullvad/mullvadvpn-app/ios/MullvadVPNUITests/README.md

  - [ios-end-to-end-tests-nightly.yml](https://github.com/mullvad/mullvadvpn-app/actions/workflows/ios-end-to-end-tests-nightly.yml) - scheduled nightly test run, running all tests.
  - [ios-end-to-end-tests-merge-to-main.yml](https://github.com/mullvad/mullvadvpn-app/actions/workflows/ios-end-to-end-tests-merge-to-main.yml) - automatically triggered by a PR merge to `main`.
  - [ios-end-to-end-tests-api.yml](https://github.com/mullvad/mullvadvpn-app/actions/workflows/ios-end-to-end-tests-api.yml) - manually triggered tests focusing on making sure the API is functioning as intended on stagemole.
- - [ios-end-to-end-tests-settings-migration.yml](https://github.com/mullvad/mullvadvpn-app/actions/workflows/ios-end-to-end-tests-settings-migration.yml) - for now this is still manually triggered.
-Tests installing older version of the app, changing settings, upgrading the app and verifying that settings were correctly migrated.

 ## Adding more tests
 When adding more files with test suites they must be added to the `MullvadVPNUITestsAll` test plan and also added to the appropriate node(s) in `ios/MullvadVPNUITests/tests.json` file in order to run in CI.
 For new test cases in already existing test suite nothing needs to be done.
 The test case/suite values in `tests.json` translate to input for `xcodebuild -only-testing` which is in the format `<target-name>/<test-suite-name>/<test-case-name>`.
 The GitHub actions workflow will add the `<target-name>` part so only `<test-suite-name>/<test-case-name>` is required, where `<test-case-name>` is optional.
 So for example `AccountTests` and `AccountTests/testLogin` are both valid values.